stephangriesel/zwwwing-shop/readme.md

 ## Manual AWS Cleanup

-You must log into your AWS Console and manually delete every resource that is causing an error before you run `apply` again.
-Think of it as a required manual reset.
+## Part 1: Manual Deletion Checklist

-Here is your checklist based on the latest errors.
-Please go through each service and delete the named item.
+You must log into your AWS Console and manually delete every resource that is causing an error.
+This is a required manual reset before you can re-apply the Terraform configuration.

 ### 1. RDS Database
 - Go to **Amazon RDS** -> **Databases**.